uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 ## Model a Pear

-This worksheet will help you to model a pear, however, using an image reference is useful for many projects and rounded organic shapes are very common in many objects.
+In this worksheet we will model from a reference image, we will make a low poly pear, but this technique is very useful for acurately modeling anything from 2D reference images.

 ### Import reference image

-Using an image reference is very useful as a guide to help you create a good model.

 You can work from sketches for your own project, but we will work from a photo.